anmartyn/anmartyn/README.md

 I’m Anastasiya Martynenka — a Computer Engineering graduate from Wrocław University of Science and Technology.

-I focus on data analytics and enjoy working with Python and SQL to explore datasets, identify patterns, and transform raw information into clear insights.
-I’m particularly interested in analytical thinking, database work, and structured problem solving.
+I’m focused on data analytics and enjoy using Python and SQL to explore datasets, identify patterns, and turn raw data into clear, actionable insights.
+I’m especially interested in database work, analytical problem solving, and building well-structured data projects.

 ### About me